 - (2) Standing and special committees, or subcommittees of those committees, may hold a hearing on and consider floor amendments, joint action motions for final action, conference committee reports, and motions to table committee amendments referred to them upon one-hour advance notice, provided notice is posted on the House bulletin board or the General Assembly website.
-Committee amendments referred to a standing or special committee, or subcommittee of those committees, may be considered by the committee provided the committee amendment was filed no later than 3:00 p.m. the business day before the meeting of the committee and notice is posted on the House bulletin board or the General Assembly website.
-"Business day" does not include Saturday, Sunday, or State or federal holidays unless the House is in session or the Clerk's office is otherwise open to the public on that day. - (3) The Chairperson, or Co-Chairperson from the majority caucus of a standing or special committee, shall, in advance of a committee hearing, notify all Principal Sponsors of legislative measures posted for that hearing of the date, time, and place of hearing. - (b) Except as authorized under Rule 28, no committee, other than the Rules Committee, may meet during any session of the House, and no task force or commission created by Illinois law that has legislative membership may meet during any session of the House. - (c) Regardless of whether notice has been previously given, it is always in order for a committee to table any legislative measure pending before it when the Principal Sponsor so requests, subject to Rule 60. - (d) When practical, the Clerk shall include a notice of all scheduled hearings, except hearings of the Rules Committee, together with all posted legislative measures and subject matters, in the Daily Calendar. - (e) A motion to suspend the posting requirements of item (1) of subsection (a) must be in writing, specifying the committee and the legislative measures to which the motion applies, and adopted by the affirmative vote of 60 members elected.
-The requirement that the motion be in writing may not be suspended. - (f) Subject to subsection (e) and except for those provisions that may not be suspended, this Rule may be suspended only by the affirmative vote of 71 members elected
+Committee amendments referred to a standing or special committee, or subcommittee of those committees, may be considered by the committee provided the committee amendment was filed no later than 3:00 p.m. the business day before the meeting the committee and notice is posted on the House bulletin board or the General Assembly website.
+"Business day" does not include Saturday, Sunday, or State or federal holidays unless the House is in session or the Clerk's office is otherwise open to the public on that day. - (3) The Chairperson, or Co-Chairperson from the majority caucus of a standing or special committee, shall, in advance of a committee hearing, notify all Principal Sponsors of legislative measures posted for that hearing of the date, time, and place of hearing. - (b) Except as authorized under Rule 28, no committee, other than the Rules Committee, may meet during any session of the House, and no task force or commission created by Illinois

+- 1 law that has legislative membership may meet during any - 2 session of the House. - 3 (c) Regardless of whether notice has been previously - 4 given, it is always in order for a committee to table any - 5 legislative measure pending before it when the Principal - 6 Sponsor so requests, subject to Rule 60. - 7 (d) When practical, the Clerk shall include a notice of - 8 all scheduled hearings, except hearings of the Rules - 9 Committee, together with all posted legislative measures and - 10 subject matters, on the Daily Calendar. - 11 (e) A motion to suspend the posting requirements of item - 12 (1) of subsection (a) must be in writing, specifying the - 13 committee and the legislative measures to which the motion - 14 applies, and adopted by the affirmative vote of 60 members - 15 elected.
+The requirement that the motion be in writing may not - 16 be suspended. - 17 (f) Subject to subsection (e) and except for those - 18 provisions that may not be suspended, this Rule may be - 19 suspended only by the affirmative vote of 71 members elected. - 20 (Source: H.R.
+72, 102nd G.A.) - 21 (House Rule 22) - 22 22.
+Committee Procedure. - 23 (a) A committee may consider any legislative measure - 24 referred to it, subject to Rule 21 and except as provided in - 25 subsection (b), and may make with respect to that legislative

-- 22. Committee Procedure. - (a) A committee may consider any legislative measure referred to it, subject to Rule 21 and except as provided in subsection (b), and may make with respect to that legislative measure one of the following reports to the House or to the parent committee, as appropriate:
+1 measure one of the following reports to the House or to the 2 parent committee, as appropriate:

-- (1) that the bill "do pass"; - (2) that the bill "do not pass"; - (3) that the bill "do pass as amended"; - (4) that the bill "do not pass as amended"; - (5) that the resolution "be adopted"; - (6) that the resolution "be not adopted"; - (7) that the resolution "be adopted as amended"; - (8) that the resolution "be not adopted as amended"; - (9) that the floor amendment, joint action motion, conference committee report, or motion to table a committee amendment "be adopted"; - (10) that the floor amendment, joint action motion, conference committee report, or motion to table a committee amendment "be not adopted"; - (11) that the Executive Order "be disapproved"; - (12) that the Executive Order "be not disapproved"; - (13) "without recommendation"; or - (14) "tabled".
+- (1) that the bill "do pass"; - (2) that the bill "do not pass"; - (3) that the bill "do pass as amended"; - 6 (4) that the bill "do not pass as amended"; - 7 (5) that the resolution "be adopted"; - (6) that the resolution "be not adopted"; - 9 (7) that the resolution "be adopted as amended"; - 10 (8) that the resolution "be not adopted as amended"; - 11 (9) that the floor amendment, joint action motion, 12 conference committee report, or motion to table a 13 committee amendment "be adopted"; - (10) that the floor amendment, joint action motion, conference committee report, or motion to table a committee amendment "be not adopted"; - (11) that the Executive Order "be disapproved"; - 18 (12) that the Executive Order "be not disapproved"; - 19 (13) "without recommendation"; or - 20 (14) "tabled".